ZC502/vllm-position-parity/README.md

 Position-resolved behavioral regression measurement for vLLM `prompt_logprobs`.

-> **native vLLM evidence → canonical JSON schema → position-resolved measurement report**
+ **native vLLM evidence → canonical JSON schema → position-resolved measurement report**

+(*Currently focused on vLLM; design is framework-agnostic and can be extended to compatible inference runtimes.*)

 When debugging determinism, quantization, backend changes, or scheduling effects, end-to-end completion hashes and aggregate quality metrics can tell you that behavior changed without showing where along the prompt the difference first became observable.